-In keeping with Wayne State University’s commitment to inclusivity and access, the university will commemorate Global Accessibility Awareness Day (GAAD) on Thursday, May 21.
+In keeping with Wayne State University’s commitment to inclusivity and access, the university will commemorate Global Accessibility Awareness Day (GAAD) Thursday, May 20.
 GAAD was developed to get people talking, thinking and learning about digital access and inclusion for people with different disabilities.

-“The goal is to provide an accessible, usable and welcoming environment for everyone,” said Krystal Tosch, web accessibility coordinator.
+“The goal is to provide an accessible, usable and welcoming environment for everyone.
+In the last year especially, we have all been given the opportunity to think more intentionally about how we connect with one another,” said Krystal Tosch, web accessibility coordinator.
 “One of Wayne State’s greatest strengths is its diversity, and we strive to provide services, facilities and curricula that promote equality and inclusion.
 Every user deserves the best experience.”

-Accessibility touches every aspect of the university community and includes electronic and information technology accessibility, instructional materials, collaborative experiences and interactions, and the physical environment.
-Wayne State’s accessibility efforts are led through collaboration between the Web department in the Office of Marketing and Communications, the Office for Teaching and Learning, the Office of Equal Opportunity, Student Disability Services, and Facilities Planning and Management, among others.
+Accessibility touches every aspect of the university community and includes electronic and information technology, instructional materials, collaborative experiences and interactions, and the physical environment.
+Wayne State’s accessibility efforts are led through collaboration between the Web department in Marketing and Communications, the Office for Teaching and Learning, the Office of Equal Opportunity, Student Disability Services, and Facilities Planning and Management, among others.

-“These activities are designed to help foster a culture of accessibility on campus and to make these important considerations and adjustments a natural part of our processes,” said Tosch.
+“Our campus works together to create a culture of accessibility, and in that collaborative spirit we are making these important considerations and adjustments part of our natural processes,” said Tosch.

-Accessibility training will also be available on Canvas for all faculty and staff.
+Accessibility training is available on Canvas for all faculty and staff.
 The self-paced sessions — complete with hands-on components — will include information related to web accessibility.
 Faculty and staff can self-enroll in this training course.

 To learn more about accessibility at Wayne State University, visit wayne.edu/accessibility.